How to Generate Protobuf Files¶

 For example:

-model.proto and ensures that services depending on model.proto can compile successfully.
+This command generates the necessary Go files formodel.proto and ensures that services depending on model.proto can compile successfully.

-Step 4: Cleaning Generated Files
+Step 4: Cleaning Generated Files¶

 If you need to remove the generated Protobuf files, you can run the following command: